austintoddj/texastwisters/src/data/programs/recreational.md

 featured: true
 hero:
   headline: Texas Twisters Recreational Program
-  text: Beginner through advanced classes emphasize basic skills on vault, uneven bars, beam, and floor.
-Improve coordination, strength, and mobility in a fun, safe environment.
+  text: Our classes for beginners to advanced gymnasts focus on developing fundamental skills on the vault, uneven bars, beam, and floor.
+Gymnasts will enjoy learning new skills, making new friends, and discovering the importance of teamwork.
   action:
     label: Enroll today
     href: '#'